dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T4048: Systemic economic reforms are necessary for equity.
+### T4048: Implementing such a system requires significant structural changes.

 |Support|
 |---|